-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product? - Per above, this is not applicable. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?